6170-fa14/6.170-guides/Install.md

 OpenShift
 =========

 At some point, you will want to deploy your applications on a server somewhere, so that all the world can access them!
 We'll ask you to deploy somewhere for testing by the TAs for grading purposes.
-You're free to deploy anywhere you want that leads to a publically accessible web site, but the 6.170 staff are supporting the [OpenShift](https://www.openshift.com/) platform this term.
+You're free to deploy anywhere you want that leads to a publicly accessible web site, but the 6.170 staff are supporting the [OpenShift](https://www.openshift.com/) platform this term.

 To use OpenShift, first you'll want to [create an account on the web](https://www.openshift.com/app/account/new).
 Now you have some choices about how to *use* your account.
 There is a web-based deployment interface on the OpenShift site, and there is also an Eclipse plug-in.
 This document will instead explain the command-line interface, based on a program called `rhc`.